outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     5. Refer to [Gentoo本地化设置](http://www.jianshu.com/p/9411ab947f96); [Locale系统介绍](http://www.jianshu.com/p/86358b185e53).
 25. Install the kernel source.
     1. If you would like to install the newest >=4.0.0 kernel, then refer to _Upgrade kernel to **unstable 4.0.0**_.
+    1. If you want to install sources other than official `gentoo-sources`, like `e-sources`, please refer to `e-sources-4.1.0 kernel`.
     1. _#_ emerge --ask sys-kernel/gentoo-sources
     2. _#_ ls -l /usr/src/linux
 26. Configuring the Linux kernel - Manual configuration.